smolquants/papr-review-2023-02/review/oracle-manipulation.md

 With regard to the oracle manipulation attack above, the finite capital required to reach a price of effectively zero on Uni V3 means that the attacker does not necessarily have to worry about selling through intermediate liquidity in ranges up to $p_f$ *if* the liquidity LPs are providing ends prior to $p_f$.
-Meaning, even if $P_liq$ required to liquidate on PAPR is near zero (robust from PAPR mechanism standpoint), the actual capital to get there could be significantly less than anticipated when referencing Uni V2 as the liquidity profile on the V3
-PAPR pool could end (i.e. no more liquidity) far higher than the liquidation spot price the attacker needs to reach.
-This effectively
-*increases* the liquidation price the attacker needs to sell into to
+Meaning, even if $P_{liq}$ required to liquidate on PAPR is near zero (robust from PAPR mechanism standpoint), the actual capital to get there could be significantly less than anticipated as the liquidity profile on the V3 PAPR pool could end far higher than the liquidation spot price the attacker needs to reach.
+This effectively *increases* the liquidation price the attacker needs to reach to

 ```math
 P'_{liq} = \max (P_{liq}, p_{l})